-A. The existing Interconnection Customer, or an Affiliate, may make a Request for Surplus Interconnection Service, by submitting a complete request in the form of Appendix 1 to this LGIP, and a deposit for $10,000.
+A. The existing Interconnection Customer, or an Affiliate, may make a Request for Surplus Interconnection Service, by submitting a complete request in the form of Appendix 3 to this LGIP, and a deposit for $10,000.
 Another entity may make a request, but must include concurrence from the existing Large Generator Interconnection Customer that they are willing to assign Surplus Interconnection Service to the entity (“Surplus Interconnection Customer”, regardless of which type).
 The deposit shall be applied toward any Interconnection Studies pursuant to the Surplus Interconnection Request.

-B. A Surplus Interconnection Request will not be considered to be a valid request until all items in Section 3.3.2.A have been received and deemed adequate by Transmission Provider.
-If an Interconnection Request fails to meet the requirements set forth in Section 3.3.2.A, Transmission Provider shall notify the Surplus Interconnection Customer within five (5) Business Days of receipt of the initial Surplus Interconnection Request of the reasons for such failure and that the Surplus Interconnection Request does not constitute a valid request.
+B. A Surplus Interconnection Request will not be considered to be a valid request until all items in Section 4.3.2(A.) have been received and deemed adequate by Transmission Provider.
+If an Interconnection Request fails to meet the requirements set forth in Section 4.3.2(A.), Transmission Provider shall notify the Surplus Interconnection Customer within five (5) Business Days of receipt of the initial Surplus Interconnection Request of the reasons for such failure and that the Surplus Interconnection Request does not constitute a valid request.

 C. Transmission Provider shall acknowledge receipt of the Surplus Interconnection Request within five (5) Business Days of receipt of the request.
 Transmission Provider shall process the Surplus Interconnection Request outside of the non-Surplus Interconnection queue.